SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/getting_started/install_drivers.en.md

 WebDriver driver = new SafariDriver();
   {{< /tab >}}
   {{< tab header="Python" >}}
-#Simple assignment
 from selenium.webdriver import Safari

 driver = Safari()
-#Or use the context manager
-from selenium.webdriver import Safari

-with Safari() as driver:
-   #your code inside this indent
   {{< /tab >}}
   {{< tab header="CSharp" >}}
 using OpenQA.Selenium;